eduarmreyes/website/src/pages/blog/web-storage.md

 ## The Web Storage API

-So while researching about this topic, which was requested by a friend of mine, I realized these two ways to store information are based on a central repo called web storage API.
+While researching about this topic, which was requested by a friend of mine, I realized these two ways to store information are based on a central repo called web storage API.

 This API provides the browser with a reasonable mechanism to store key-value pairs as described by MDN.